Ahimsa – performance of one’s dharma while causing the least harm

 Asthanga – athletic style of yoga, popularly known as Power Yoga, that emphasizes strength, stamina, flexibility and the movement of heat around the body

-Atma – the invisible, indivisible spirit or transcendental self which is eternal
+Atma – the true self; invisible, indivisible spirit or transcendental self which is eternal

 Ayuverda – is a science of life with ‘ayur’ meaning “life” and ‘veda’ meaning “science or knowledge”.
 It is a wholistic body of wisdom designed to help people stay vibrant and healthy, while realizing their full human potential.
 It is also considered the sister science of yoga.